 Normcore is pure nostalgia; it's the sartorial equivalent of a family video on VHS.
 And just as the PC Music crew lift you from London concrete and drop you in a world made out of Haribo and candy floss, the whole cutester thing is a form of escape, a bunch of 20-somethings buying Hello Kitty phone cases and trying with all their might to dive back into the womb.

-Sadly, none of them have any hope of becoming real subcultures; they are all too reliant on the internet and just don't translate IRL.
+Sadly, none of them have any hope of becoming real subcultures.
 Personally, I hold out hope for 2015, but there are those who argue that subcultures as we knew them died the day broadband started beaming every nascent youth movement into connected households the world over.